myatthiha-ucsy26/myatthiha-ucsy26/README.md

 # 💫 About Me:
 I am a professional developer with a Bachelor's degree in Computer Science.
-I am currently working as a Senior Full Stack Developer at JMS-United Co.Ltd, Japan.
+I am currently working as a Senior Frontend Engineer at Tapway, Malaysia.
 With over 4 years of proven work experience in web development and full-stack expertise, I am consistently eager and passionate about learning new technologies.
 My goal is to create high-performance, attractive, and user-friendly single-page web applications.
 And I am also a quick learner.
 My expertise includes proficiency in a range of programming languages and databases such as HTML, CSS, SCSS, JavaScript, Typescript, Angular, React, Ionic, Python (Flask, Django), Node.js, NoSQL, MySQL, MongoDB, and more.
 I am a detail-oriented developer with a keen eye for design and a commitment to delivering high-quality work that meets or exceeds client expectations.